smitelli/cosmodoc/src/content/topics/entities/platform-functions/index.md

 The {{< lookup/cref MovePlayerPlatform >}} function determines if a platform covering X positions `x_west` to `x_east` is interacting with the player, and if so, modifies the player's position to keep them attached to the platform as it moves.
 The current movement direction of the platform is passed in horizontal/vertical arguments `x_dir` and `y_dir`.
 This function **does not** check the player's Y position when determining if they are touching the platform -- the caller must ensure that the player is at a sensible vertical position for a particular platform before attempting to call this function on it.

-{{< note >}}It's worth reading that again.
-This function should not be called for a platform unless the player's Y position has been found to be correct relative to that platform's Y position.{{< /note >}}
+{{% note %}}It's worth reading that again.
+This function should not be called for a platform unless the player's Y position has been found to be correct relative to that platform's Y position.{{% /note %}}

 This function ignores the player if they are currently riding on a scooter.
 If a platform passes under the player while they are clinging to a wall, the cling is released so the player can "fall onto" the passing platform.